Graham Baker (director)

 Baker studied painting, graphic design, and architecture at Leicester College.
 His first film was the short film Leaving Lily (1975), which was nominated for a BAFTA Award.
-He has also directed television commercials, such as Isuzu Motors' series of "Joe Isuzu" advertisements in the 1980s.
+He has also directed television commercials, such as Isuzu's series of "Joe Isuzu" advertisements in the 1980s.

 In 2008 Baker wrote the musical play Ipso Facto or The Rake's Return, with songs by Neil Innes.